swapnilbaad/DataScience/README.md

 Analysing Online Habits during Quarantine

-I used data from my 'watch later' playlist on YouTube to prioritizevideos to watch, along with which category of videos I have liked since Nationwide lockdown by the use of Topic Modeling approach.
+I used data from my 'watch later' playlist on YouTube to prioritize videos to watch, along with which category of videos I have liked since Nationwide lockdown by the use of Topic Modeling approach.